Ty Montgomery: 2018

-In Week 8 against the Los Angeles Rams, the Packers were losing by a score of 29–27 with 2:05 left in the game when Montgomery returned a kick from the endzone and fumbled the ball.
-The ball was recovered by the Rams and they went on to win the game.
+During Week 8 against the Los Angeles Rams, the Packers were losing by a score of 29–27 with 2:05 left in the game when Montgomery returned a kick from the endzone and fumbled the ball, which was recovered by the Rams and they went on to win the game.
 After the game, it was reported that Montgomery had been taken off the field for a drive and was told to take a knee on the kick return.
 Montgomery would be traded just two days after the game and with less than an hour left before the trade deadline.
-In seven games with the Packers in 2018, he totaled 26 carries for 105 rushing yards and a rushing touchdown to go along with 15 receptions for 170 receiving yards.
+In seven games with the Packers in 2018, he totaled 26 carries for 105 yards and a touchdown to go along with 15 receptions for 170 yards.

 Baltimore Ravens

 On October 30, 2018, Montgomery was traded to the Baltimore Ravens in exchange for a seventh-round pick in the 2020 NFL draft.
 In six games with the Ravens, he had 83 rushing yards and ten receptions for 65 yards.
 In the Wild Card Round loss to the Los Angeles Chargers, he had six kick returns for 106 net yards.